laravel/docs/authentication.md

             </button>
         </div>
     </form>

+After the password is reset, the user will automatically be logged into the application and redirected to `/home`.
+You can customize the post-reset redirect location by defining a `redirectTo` property on the `PasswordController`:

+    protected $redirectTo = '/dashboard';

 > **Note:** By default, password reset tokens expire after one hour.
 You may change this via the `reminder.expire` option in your `config/auth.php` file.